Loch Awe railway station: History

 This station was opened on 1 July 1880 by the Callander and Oban Railway when it opened the Dalmally to Oban section of line.
 The station originally had one platform on a passing loop with sidings on both sides of the line, but a second platform, on the north side of the loop, was brought into use on 5 May 1902.
 On 8 August 1897, the station building was destroyed by fire.

 A camping coach was also positioned here by the Scottish Region from 1952 to 1958, and two coaches were here in 1959 and 1960.

 The station closed on 1 November 1965 but reopened on 10 May 1985 using only the more recent platform.
 The original platform remains in situ, but disused.

-The privately owned locomotive that worked the Ben Cruachan Quarry Branch had authority to run over the main Callander and Oban Line between Loch Awe station and the branch junction, just over half a mile to the east.

-Tea Train

-An old Mark 1 carriage (which was formerly painted in green and cream "West Highland Line" livery and carried the number SC4494) sits on an isolated length of track immediately to the west of the station, on the south side.
-Having been brought to Loch Awe by a ballast train on 29 May 1988, it was until 2008 used as a tea room.
-The main single line had to be temporarily severed and slewed so that the carriage could be shunted onto its own track without the use of a crane.

 Facilities

 The station only comprises a shelter, a help point, a bench and a small car park.
-There is step-free access form the car park.
+There is step-free access from the car park.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.